 Students will read, discuss, and analyze a variety of plays.
-They will learn about the conventions of literary and popular drama and its implications both on the page and on the stage.
+They will learn about the conventions of literary drama and dramatic literature's implications both on the page and on the stage.

 INTRODUCTION TO LITERATURE

 Students will read, discuss, and analyze a variety of poems, both historical and contemporary.
 Emphasis will be on finding personal meaning in poetry as well as mastering the techniques of literary criticism.